 Military Ordnance Disclosure

-Applicable to any property within one mile of known ordnance location with explosive risk in California.
+Applies to all California residential leases within one mile of a known ordnance location with explosive risk.

-California requires landlords to provide a military ordnance disclosure as part of a rental agreement for any property that falls within one mile of military training grounds or ordnance storage.
-This disclosure, which is normally in the rental agreement, notifies the tenant that there is a possibility of live munitions near the rental unit.
+California requires a military ordnance disclosure as part of a rental agreement for any property that falls within one mile of military training grounds or ordnance storage.

 ORDNANCE DISCLOSURE.
 This property is located within one mile of a former federal or military facility which may contain explosive munitions.